 To receive Medicare or Medicare Advantage you must enroll at the correct time.

-- Special enrollment periods (SEP) are designated times when you can sign up outside of open enrollment if you lose coverage for various reasons, including losing an employer-sponsored plan or moving outside of your plan’s coverage area.
+- Special enrollment periods (SEPs) are designated times when you can sign up outside of open enrollment if you lose coverage for various reasons, including losing an employer-sponsored plan or moving outside of your plan’s coverage area.

 Choosing the right plan for depends on the following factors: